alelulu/SCL009-tic-tac-toe/README.md

 # Michi vs Shiba

-Michi vs Shiba is a mobile app based on the classic "Tic tac toe" game with a Cat vs Dog version.
+Michi vs Shiba is a mobile app created with React Native and It's based on the classic "Tic tac toe" game with a Cat vs Dog version.

 ![phone](https://i.ibb.co/2tfk2hz/readme-img.png)